- White Collar Defense & Investigations

 Prior to joining Blank Rome, Ms. Grasso worked in the Office of Congressional Affairs at the National Oceanic and Atmospheric Administration (NOAA) handling fisheries and oceans matters.
 She also served as staff to the House Committee on Merchant Marine and Fisheries.

-· Defended vessel owners/operators (cargo vessels, fishing vessels, tug/barges) with respect to allegations of environmental violations in criminal cases.
+· Defended vessel owners/operators (cruise ships, cargo vessels, fishing vessels, tug/barges) with respect to allegations of environmental violations in criminal and administrative cases.

-· Served as on-site company counsel during pollution response drills.
+· Served as on-site company counsel during pollution incidents and response drills.

-· Counseled vessel owners/operators regarding compliance with U.S. Coast Guard and international environmental, safety, and security requirements.
+· Counseled vessel owners/operators regarding compliance with U.S. Coast Guard and international environmental, safety, security requirements, and coastwise trade.

-· Advised cargo owners and charterers on risk mitigation strategies in connection with pollution incidents worldwide.
+· Advised cargo owners and charterers on risk mitigation strategies in connection with potential pollution incidents worldwide.

 · Conducted internal investigations for vessel owners/operators, terminals, refineries, chemical manufacturing facilities, and pipeline operators related to allegations of non-compliance.

-· Sought administrative rulings and handled voluntary disclosures for vessel and facility owners/operators in connection with Coast Guard, Maritime Administration, and coastwise/trade matters.
+· Sought administrative rulings and handled voluntary disclosures for vessel and facility owners/operators in connection with Coast Guard and Customs coastwise trade matters.

 Community Service & Affiliations

 Ms. Grasso is a guest lecturer at the Massachusetts Maritime Academy, where she speaks on legal issues related to pollution incidents for the Academy's OPA 90 Qualified Individual training program.
-She serves on the Board of Directors and is Secretary of the World Ocean Council.
-Ms. Grasso is president of the U.S. Chapter of the Women's International Shipping & Trading Association (WISTA) and serves on the Advisory Board of the Smithsonian Environmental Research Center.
-She served on the Board of Governors of the Propeller Club of Washington, DC from 2005-2011 and is a member of the Maritime Law Association.
+She was recently appointed to the Marine Board of the National Research Council and is a Board Member of and Secretary of the World Ocean Council.
+Ms. Grasso is president of the U.S. Chapter of the Women's International Shipping & Trading Association (WISTA) and was recently elected to WISTA's International Board.
+She also serves on the Advisory Board of the Smithsonian Environmental Research Center.
+She is a member of the Maritime Law Association and served on the Board of Governors of the Propeller Club of Washington, DC from 2005 to 2011.